Archives for December 2013

 Equilibrium Fitness in West Seattle is hosting a charity shoe drive benefiting the clients of St. Vincent de Paul of Seattle/King County.
 For each pair of shoes donated, Equilibrium Fitness will give you a certificate for a free class or free evaluation!
 For more information on how you can help, visit Equilibrium Fitness online.
 Thanks for making the walk of our neighbors in need a little easier with a good pair of shoes!

 Unfortunately, there are things we just can’t accept as donations, not because we don’t want to help you, but because we can’t sell them.
 We’re also not a garbage dump, even though sometimes people just dump stuff at our stores late at night.
 Some folks even try to hide bad donations in with good donations.
 Other folks argue with our donation call center saying, “Some poor person can use this old torn couch.”
+For garbage dump machine please visit Our range of PHS Wastekit balers and compactors.

 Here is the simple, straightforward, and honest truth: Our neighbors deserve the best we can give.